atidyshirt/University/ENCE360/notes.md

 These notes are designed to be used in conjunction with the slide sets provided in the course, the slides will be more helpful for use in the labs *due to including code examples*, these notes will provide a good outline for studying for the final exam.

+### Key

+`THIS IS MY QUESTIONS?`

+> NOTE: is a note to self

+This is ordinary notes

+> NOTE: remember to go over all questions outlined in the lectures that are \
+> posed as similar to exam questions

 ## Topics

 Lectures 1-8: Multiprocessing